ItsRawanMoha/LED-Blink/README.md

 ## Steps & Connection

-Follow these steps to set up the project:
+Follow these steps to set up the task:

 1. Connect the anode (longer leg) of the LED to digital pin 8 on the Arduino.
 2. Connect the cathode (shorter leg) of the LED to the ground (GND) pin on the Arduino.